 The quintessential hoop takes the shape of a circular piece of wire, with a thin piece that inserts into the ear, held in place by a tension clip.
 Beyond this classic design, there are several varieties available for any preference.

-- Huggie hoop earrings – smaller, hinged versions, they are worn close to the ear.
+• Huggie hoop earrings – smaller, hinged versions that are worn close to the ear.

-These represent only some of the many available styles of hoop earrings.
-Besides the classic circle shape, hoops are also found as squares, triangles and more!
+These represent only a portion of the many hoop earring styles available.
+Besides the classic circle shape, hoops can be found as squares, triangles and more.

 There are several unsavory myths associated with hoops and piracy.
-Sailors and pirates are often depicted wearing hoop earrings, both in history and pop culture.
-Historically, there are accounts of sailors donning a hoop after crossing the equator or rounding Cape Horn.
-Also, there are several beliefs sailors and pirates associated with these earrings.
+Sailors and pirates are often depicted wearing hoop earrings, both in historical accounts and pop culture.
+There are accounts of sailors donning a hoop as a symbolic piece of jewelry after crossing the equator or rounding Cape Horn.

-Many stories and tales suggest that having a pierced ear activates a pressure point that improves eyesight.
+Other amusing tales suggested that having a pierced ear activated a pressure point that improved eyesight.
 Related myths told that an earring would prevent seasickness, and some even thought a hoop earring would prevent drowning!
-Obviously, these have long been proven false, but they will always be connected to the romance of the high seas.
+Of course these stories have long been proven false, but they will always be connected to the romance of the high seas.

 Whether or not a pirate’s life is for you, we recommend hunting for your own treasured pair of fashion hoop earrings available from Shop LC.